LEVEL 6 ART THERAPY SUPERVISION TRAINING

-BAAT is delighted to announce the start in January 2019 of the third cohort on the level 6 Diploma in Art Therapy with Children, written and designed by BAAT and accredited by the Counselling and Psychotherapy Central Awarding Body (CPCAB).
+BAAT is delighted to announce the start in October 2020 of the fourth cohort of the level 6 Diploma in Art Therapy with Children, written and designed by BAAT and accredited by the Counselling and Psychotherapy Central Awarding Body (CPCAB).
 The course will equip arts therapists with the skills required to ensure ethical and effective intervention with children and young people.
-10 distinct modules will cover the ethical, practical, systemic, legislative and theoretical components essential to delivering safe, effective and evidence based arts therapy interventions with children aged from 4-18 in a range of settings.
+10 distinct modules will cover the ethical, practical, systemic, legislative and theoretical components essential to delivering safe, effective and evidence based arts therapy interventions with children and young people aged from 4-18 in a range of settings.

 Applications from arts therapists and suitably qualified professionals from the UK and overseas will be considered.